oryxlabs/PolarDNS/docs/catalogue/cname-fuzzing.md

 ```
 ### Many always CNAME aliases (manycnames)
+:exclamation:**DEPRECATED**:exclamation: Use an alias with the [nfz](response-modifiers.md#name-fuzzing-generator-nfz) name fuzzer which has more powerful features.
 Respond with a arbitrary number of randomly generated CNAME records.

 <table>
 <tr><td>format:</td><td>manycnames.&lt;NUMBER-OF-RECORDS>.yourdomain.com</td></tr>